This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat your oven to 375ยฐF.
-Line a large rimmed baking sheet with unbleached parchment paper and set it aside.
+• Line a large rimmed baking sheet with unbleached parchment paper and set it aside.

 • In a large bowl, place the flour, xanthan gum, cornstarch, 2/3 cup confectionersโ€™ sugar (77 g) and salt, and whisk to combine well.
 Add the finely chopped nuts and whisk again to combine.

-• Roll each piece of dough into a round gently between the palms of your hands.
+• Scoop the dough by the heaping tablespoon (an overfull #70 ice cream scoop is ideal here, but two spoons work well, too).
+Roll each piece of dough into a round gently between the palms of your hands.
 Donโ€™t pack the dough; just shape it.

-• Place in the center of the preheated oven and bake until the cookies are set in the center and firm to the touch (they will be fragile, but shouldnโ€™t be wet), about 12 minutes.
+• Bake in the center of the oven until the cookies are set in the center and firm to the touch (about 12 minutes).
+Theyโ€™ll will be fragile, but shouldnโ€™t be wet.

 Video